-Temporary treatment failure could result in the passage of these determinands into the reticulated water.
+When the pre-treatment concentration is greater than 50% of the MAV, temporary treatment failure could result in the passage of these determinands into the reticulated water.
 Such a situation is more akin to a chemical spillage, that is, it is short-term, and Priority 2 determinand assignations are not made on this basis.
 It should be investigated as if it were a spillage, through more frequent sampling until the problem is resolved.
-The water supplier's PHRMP should cover the protocol for dealing with treatment failures.
+The water supplier's WSP should cover the protocol for dealing with treatment failures.

-A4.3.2 Determinands with concentrations that are unlikely to change through the reticulation network
+Determinands with concentrations that are unlikely to change through the distribution zone

+When samples need to be taken from the distribution zone, the appropriate location depends on whether the determinand is likely to change in concentration as the water travels through the network.
 Samples for determinands that are unlikely to change in concentration once the water has left the treatment plant can be taken at any location following treatment.
 This is the case whether or not their concentrations have been reduced by treatment.

-A4.3.3 Determinands with concentrations that may change through the reticulation network
+Determinands with concentrations that may change through the distribution zone